dalkoran/dalkoran.github.io/_posts/2007-10-30-what-an-awesome-day.md

+---
----title: "What an Awesome Day!"
+title: "What an Awesome Day!"
 date: 2007-10-30 14:11
 author: spencen
 comments: true
 categories: [General]
 tags: []
 ---

 Today was a great day for me.